openrr/openrr-tutorial/docs/04-en-teleop-config.md

 ## Default config

 The default is as follows.
 Settings are added or overwritten depending on the loaded config.
+Since it is implemented in a HashMap, it will overwrite any already set and append for new settings.

 ```toml
 initial_mode = ""